Marquand Manuel: Seattle Seahawks

-On February 14, 2012, the Seattle Seahawks announced that the team had hired Manuel to serve as the Seahawks' assistant special teams coach.
-A year later he was named defensive assistant. where he helped the Seahawks with Super Bowl XLVIII.
-In 2014 he was promoted to assistant secondaries coach, helping the Seahawks reach Super Bowl XLIX, where they lost to the New England Patriots.
+On February 14, 2012, the Seattle Seahawks announced that the team had hired Manuel to serve as the assistant special teams coach.
+A year later, he was named defensive assistant, where he helped the Seahawks with Super Bowl XLVIII.
+In 2014, Manuel was promoted to assistant secondaries coach, helping the Seahawks reach Super Bowl XLIX, where they lost to the New England Patriots.